Sony sells more than 7 million PlayStation 4 consoles

 Sales of Xbox One, which is priced at $499, topped 3 million units at the end of last year.
 To fire up sales, Microsoft last month began offering a $450 bundle that included the console and the exclusive shooter game "Titanfall" from Electronic Arts Inc.

-PlayStation 4 software sales - retail and digital - totalled 20.5 million copies worldwide by April 13, Sony said in the statement.
+PlayStation 4 software sales - retail and digital - totaled 20.5 million copies worldwide by April 13, Sony said in the statement.

 Gamers can expect to have a choice of 120 PlayStation 4 titles in 2014, including "Destiny" from Activision Blizzard Inc and "NBA 2K15" from Take-Two Interactive Software Inc, according to the statement.